top of page

 Salt to taste

-Dry roast the pumpkin seeds on a pan till they begin to pop and are lightly toasted.
-Cool completely and grind to a fine powder.
+Dry roast the pumpkin seeds in a pan until they begin to pop and are lightly toasted.
+Cool completely, then grind to a fine powder.

-Roast the whole serrano chiles using tongs over an open flame till charred all over.
+Roast the whole serrano chiles using tongs over an open flame until charred.
 Set aside.

-Drain the water the beans that were soaking in overnight.
-Refill with approximately 5 cups water, add the onions and espazote, and simmer till the beans are cooked but still have a gentle bite, about 15-20 minutes.
+Drain the water from the beans that were soaking overnight.
+Refill with approximately 5 cups water, add the onions and epazote, and simmer until the beans are cooked but still have a gentle bite, about 15-20 minutes.
 Set aside.

-Add the ground seeds and simmer gently for 10 minutes till the sauce thickens.
-The sauce will tend to stick to the bottom of the pan, stir often scraping the bottom to dislodge stuck paste.
+Add the ground seeds and simmer gently for 10 minutes until the sauce thickens.
+The sauce will tend to stick to the bottom of the pan, so stir often, scraping the bottom to dislodge stuck paste.
 Add the hoja santa and the charred chillies and simmer for an additional 5 minutes.
-Add the salt, stir and taste and adjust as needed.
-Serve as a side with any tacos, tostadas or quesadillas of your choice.
+Add the salt, stir, taste, and adjust as needed.
+Serve as a side with any tacos, tostadas, or quesadillas of your choice.